Early Nursery History

 Recent Nursery History

 In 1985 with the idea of returning the business to its glory days, Charlie Proutt and Eileen Schilling purchased the nursery.
 Hard work, long hours and great help from like-minded nurserymen and women enabled them to realize that vision.
 The nursery once again grows 90% of the plants they sell either from cuttings, seeds or root division.
-Two glass greenhouses are used for annual growing in the spring and plant propagation later in the season.
+Two glass greenhouses are used for pesticide-free annual growing in the spring and plant propagation later in the season.
 Field-grown trees, shrubs and evergreens are sold at the nursery to local gardeners and landscapers.
 Extensive display gardens have been added, as has a garden gift shop.
 Neighboring land was purchased in the mid 1990’s, bringing the total acreage up to nearly 50.

 Click on an image to view as a larger gallery.